 Below are some of the top nonprofit accounting software we’ve helped interested buyer’s evaluate:

-Blackbaud is a market-leader in the nonprofit sector, and the Financial Edge solution is their primary nonprofit accounting software.
+Blackbaud is a market-leader in the nonprofit sector, and the Financial Edge NXT solution is their primary nonprofit accounting software.
 The cloud-based accounting solution allows nonprofits to assemble detailed financial reporting, monitor and track the success of grants and programs and produce robust fundraising campaigns.